bstaber/rustineers/book/src/ridge_regression_1d/structured_ndarray/tests.md

 ## Testing an unfitted model

-A second test, we check that the predict function returns error if the model is unfitted.
+As a second test, we check that the predict function returns error if the model is unfitted.

 ```rust
 #[test]